swisnl/jQuery-contextMenu/documentation/docs.md

 `context`: `string`, `DOMElement` or `jQuery object` default: `document`

 A selector string is resolved against the document and its first match is used.
-When the context cannot be resolved to an element the menu is registered for the whole document, as if no context was given.
+A jQuery object matching nothing is treated as if no context was given, and the menu is registered for the whole document.

+Two shapes are ignored for historical reasons, and the menu is registered for the whole document instead.
+Both will start scoping in a future major release, so do not rely on them:

+* a `<form>` or `<select>` element with no controls or options in it, because such an element reports a length of `0`,
+* a selector string matching no element, which registers nothing at all.

 #### Example
 ```javascript